zdravkov/kendo-docs/api/web/treeview.md

 The node that will contain the newly appended node.
 If not specified, the new node will be appended to the root group of the TreeView.

+##### success `function` *(optional)*

+A success callback that will be called once the new node has been appended.
+Useful in the case of remote binding where an item is appended to an unfetched node.
+The callback is called once the siblings have been fetched.

+#### Returns

+`jQuery` The inserted `<li>` element, wrapped in a jQuery object, or `null` if the new model has not been inserted immediately.

 ### collapse